France makes U-turn against Russian gas pipe

 Strategic problems

-Opponents of Nord Stream 2 fear it will help Russia to blackmail EU countries such as Poland with gas cut-offs.
+Nord Stream 2 opponents fear it will help Russia to "blackmail" eastern EU countries such as Poland with gas cut-offs.

-They also say it will remove barriers to further Russian aggression in Ukraine by making Ukraine's EU gas transit system obsolete.
+They also say it will remove barriers to further Russian aggression in eastern Ukraine by making Ukraine's EU gas transit pipelines obsolete.

 "Nord Stream 2 would further increase Europe's vulnerability to Russian blackmail in the energy sector," the US ambassadors to Denmark, Germany, and to the EU wrote in an op-ed published by German broadcaster Deutsche Welle on Thursday.

-"Cancelling the project would send a clear signal that Moscow cannot get away unscathed with its aggression against neighbouring states, and its meddling in our democracies," they added, referring to accusations that Russia had attacked US and French and German elections in recent years.
+"Cancelling the project would send a clear signal that Moscow cannot get away unscathed with its aggression against neighbouring states [Ukraine], and its meddling in our democracies," they added, referring to accusations that Russia had attacked US and French and German elections in recent years.

 A bipartisan group of US senators tabled a resolution in Washington the same day "calling on European governments to cancel the Nord Stream 2 pipeline".

-The EU commission and Berlin had in the past both urged the US to stay out of Europe's energy policy, despite the commission's own doubts on Nord Stream 2.
+The EU commission and Berlin had in the past jointly urged the US to stay out of Europe's energy policy, despite the commission's own concerns on Nord Stream 2.

 Self isolation?

-But opposition to the pipeline is shared by senior figures in Merkel's own party despite the power of the Russo-German business lobby in Berlin.
+But US thinking on the pipeline is shared by senior figures in Merkel's party despite the power of the Russo-German business lobby in Berlin.

 "That France places the good of European unity over solidarity with Germany is correct," Norbert Roettgen, the head of the foreign affairs committee in the German parliament, said on Thursday.

-"It's not the fault of the French that we've isolated ourselves with Nord Stream 2 at the expense of the security concerns of other Europeans," the CDU politician said.
+"It's not the fault of the French that we've isolated ourselves with Nord Stream 2 at the expense of the security concerns of other Europeans," the MP, from Merkel's CDU party, said.